 Finish Your Molded Part with Coloring and Secondary Operations

 As you reach the final stages in production of your molded parts, you are probably thinking about what finishing options exist for things like color and texture to get your part exactly where you want it.
-In this post, we highlight the various secondary operations that designers sometimes require and provide a recap on the most important molding considerations highlighted in our Molding Made Easy series.
+In this post, we highlight the various secondary operations that designers sometimes require and provide a recap on the most important molding considerations highlighted in our Molding Made Easy blog series:

 A great way to add a highly specific color to plastic parts is to use a custom colorant in the resin.
 Colorant works best when starting with a resin that comes in natural or clear.
 A small amount of dye pellets are mixed in the resin in a technique known as a salt-and-pepper mix.
 The mixture blends while the plastic melts before injection.
 We offer custom color matching on customer-supplied Pantone numbers and customer-supplied part samples to create the exact color that you are looking for.

 Designing a Big Finish

 Plastic parts come in a variety of finishes, ranging from a polished, reflective look, to a softer look and feel.
 It is also possible to have multiple finishes on a single part.
 This is achieved through mold texturing before the part is created.
 Polish and texture are applied directly to the mold itself and transferred to the parts during the injection molding process.
 We offer various finishes outlined in the table below.

 |PM-F1||Protolabs' texture; low cosmetic; most tool marks are removed|

 |SPI-B1||600 grit paper|